Come Preparare la Frisella Salentina

-First of all, get some tomatoes (it works with all kind, but normally ciliegini, pachino or San Marzano), then cut them into small pieces
+First of all, get some tomatoes (it works with all kind, but ordinarily ciliegini, pachino or San Marzano), then cut them into small pieces

-Put the frisella in a bowl full of water (ideally filtered water) for 1-2 minutes so that it becomes softer.
+Put the frisella in a bowl full of water (ideally filtered) for 1-2 minutes to become softer.
 It’s hard to eat without dipping in water first, unless you’re eating ‘friselline’ who are normally milder, so they can be consumed also as a snack (we sell them here).
 Don’t leave it too long in water, or it’ll become too soft.